SinghAbhinav04/SinghAbhinav04/README.md

 Let's connect and collaborate on exciting tech and gaming projects!
 ## 💼 Projects

-### 🌟 Expense Tracker App
-A full-stack personal finance management app with a **Java Spring Boot** backend and **React** frontend.
-It helps users track their expenses with features like customizable date ranges and dynamic charts for insights with a stunning dashboard that uses **JWT** for authentication and password management with hashing.

 ### 📊 Data Visualization Projects (In Progress)
 Exploring various **Python** libraries like **Pandas**, **Matplotlib**, and **Seaborn** to create beautiful data visualizations, aiming to transition into data analysis and science.